 Data for fees calculations Firms will need to report data for the purpose of calculating FSA, FOS and FSCS levies.
-FSA The relevant information required is the tariff data set out in FEES 4 Annex 1R Part 2 under fee blocks A 18 and 19.
-Note that firms are required to report tariff data information relating to all business falling within fee blocks A18/19 and not simply that relating to retail investments.
-FOS The relevant information required is the tariff data set out in FEES 5 Annex 1R industry blocks 8/9, 16 and 17.
-Note that firms are required to report tariff data information relating to all business falling within investments.
+FSA The relevant information required is the tariff data set out in FEES 4 Annex 1R Part 2 under fee-blocks A.12, A.13, A.18 and A.19.
+Note that firms are required to report tariff data information relating to all business falling within fee blocks A.12/A.13/A.18/A.19 and not simply that relating to retail investments.
+FOS The relevant information required is the tariff data set out in FEES 5 Annex 1R industry blocks 8, 9, 16 and 17.
+Note that firms are required to report tariff data information relating to all business falling within industry blocks 8/9, 16 and 17.
 FSCS The relevant information required is the tariff data set out in sub- classes B2, C2, D2, and E2, FEES 6 Annex 3R.
-Note that firms are required to report tariff data information relating to all business falling within FEES 6 Annex 3R and not simply that relating to retail investments.
+Note that firms are required to report tariff data information relating to all business falling within sub-classes B2, C2, D2 and E2, FEES 6 Annex 3R.